Blobfolio/riprip/README.md

 Because Rip Rip Hooray! is optimized for _recovery_ rather than quick, efficient transfers, you may want to use a traditional — but _accuate_ — CD ripper for the first pass, like [fre:ac](https://github.com/enzo1982/freac/) or [EAC](https://www.exactaudiocopy.de/).
 Just be sure to disable their advanced error recovery features, or you'll be in for a _very long ride_.
 Haha.

-From there, re-rip the problem tracks with Rip Rip Hooray!:
+From there, re-rip the problem tracks with Rip Rip:

 ```bash
 # Say you need 2, 3, 4 and 10.
 Use the -t/--tracks argument.